Caterham School: Governance

+The incumbent Chair of Trustees is Monisha Shah, a media professional who is also the Chair of the King's Council Selection Panel and has served as a trustee of Wikimedia UK, the Royal Collection Trust, the National Gallery and the Tate and as a member on the Committee on Standards in Public Life.
+The incumbent President is the Honourable Mr. Justice Graeme Mew.
+Notable previous holders of this office include William Lever, Viscount Leverhulme, Sir Alan Moncrieff and General Sir Alex Harley.

+Caterham is the only school in the UK where the governance of the Board of Trustees involves a separate 'Shadow Board' consisting of Old Caterhamians under thirty.

 Partnerships

 Caterham aims to run and develop programmes to contribute its resources to the local community.
 It founded the 'East Surrey Learning Partnership' (ESLP), providing curriculum support to eight local primary schools.
 It also runs the 'Saturday Plus' programme each weekend which focuses on providing resources to prepare local primary school children for academically selective independent or grammar schools.
 Sixth Form pupils also volunteer to regularly host Clifton Hill School, a local primary for children with learning difficulties.

 Since 2006, Caterham has supported Lerang' wa School in Tanzania.

+During the COVID-19 lockdowns, Caterham operated a 'Laptops4Lockdown' scheme to direct technology to local state primary schools to help the process of virtual schooling.

 LAE

 In 2012, Caterham along with Eton, Brighton College and five other independent schools supported the founding of the London Academy of Excellence (LAE) in Stratford.
 One of LAE's school houses was therefore named 'Caterham'.
-LAE pupils are supported by Caterham's careers and university mentoring and 'CaterhamConnected' network.
+LAE pupils are supported by Caterham's careers and university mentoring and CaterhamConnected network.

 The Caterham Family of Schools

 In 2023, Caterham founded the 'Caterham Family of Schools' which encompassed its own prep school, Caterham Prep and Copthorne Prep.
-In December 2024, The Hawthorns School joined.
-Copthorne and Hawthorns maintain their own independent management whilst benefitting from an established connection to facilitate the admission process to Caterham.
+In December 2024, The Hawthorns School joined and was followed by Oakhyrst Grange in July 2026.
+Copthorne, Hawthorns and Oakhyrst maintain their own independent management whilst benefitting from an established connection to facilitate the admission process to Caterham.
 The group also aims to collaborate on developing digital learning in their curriculums.

-Shirley Goss House, which now houses Caterham Prep.

-The Foxburrow estate, which now houses Caterham Pre-Prep.

 The Hawthorns School, a member of the Caterham Family of Schools.
 It is housed at Pendell Court.

+The chapel at Copthorne Prep School.